Ventricular Septal Defect (VSD)

 Older kids or teens who have small VSDs that don't close usually have no symptoms other than the heart murmur.
 They might need to see a doctor regularly to make sure the VSD isn't causing any problems.

-Medium and large VSDs that haven't been treated in childhood may cause noticeable symptoms.
-Babies may have faster breathing and get tired out during attempts to feed.
-They may start sweating or crying with feeding, and may gain weight at a slower rate.
+Medium and large VSDs may cause noticeable symptoms.
+Babies may have faster breathing and get tired when they try to feed.
+They may start sweating or crying while feeding, and may gain weight slowly.

-These signs generally indicate that the VSD will not close by itself, and heart surgery may be needed.
-This usually is done within the first 3 months of life to prevent other complications.
-A cardiologist can prescribe medicine to lessen symptoms before surgery.
+These signs generally indicate that the VSD will not close by itself, and the child may need heart surgery.
+Usually, this is done in the baby's first 3 months of life to prevent other problems.
+A cardiologist can prescribe medicine to lessen symptoms before the baby has surgery.

 What Problems Can Happen?

-People with a VSD are at greater risk for developing endocarditis, an infection of the inner surface of the heart caused by bacteria in the bloodstream.
+Infants with a large VSD can develop heart failure, and have feeding problems that lead to poor weight gain.
+They also may get chest infections often.
+Children with a small VSD are at risk for developing endocarditis, an infection of the inner surface of the heart caused by bacteria in the bloodstream.
 Bacteria are always in our mouths, and small amounts get into the bloodstream when we chew and brush our teeth.

-The best way to protect the heart from endocarditis is to reduce oral bacteria by brushing and flossing daily, and visiting the dentist regularly.
-In general, it's not recommended that patients with simple VSDs take antibiotics before dental visits, except for the first 6 months after surgery.
+Good dental hygiene to reduce oral bacteria is the best way to protect the heart from endocarditis.
+Kids should brush and floss daily, and see their dentist regularly.
+In general, patients with simple VSDs don't need to take antibiotics before dental visits, except for the first 6 months after VSD surgery.

 How Are Ventricular Septal Defects Diagnosed?

-If your child has a heart murmur, your doctor may refer you to a pediatric cardiologist, a doctor who specializes in diagnosing and treating childhood heart conditions.
+If your child has a heart murmur, the doctor may refer you to a pediatric cardiologist (a doctor who diagnoses and treats childhood heart conditions).

 The cardiologist will do an exam and take your child's medical history.
-If a VSD is suspected, the cardiologist may order one or more of these tests:
+If the doctor thinks there's a VSD, they may order tests such as:

-• an electrocardiogram (EKG): a record of the heart's electrical activity.
-This is often the primary tool used to diagnose a VSD.
+- an electrocardiogram (EKG): a record of the heart's electrical activity

 How Are Ventricular Septal Defects Treated?

-Kids with medium to large VSDs likely will take prescription medicines to aid circulation and help the heart work more efficiently.
-Medicines alone, however, will not close the VSD, and in these cases, the cardiologist will recommend fixing the hole, either with cardiac catheterization or heart surgery.
+Kids with medium to large VSDs might need prescription medicines to aid circulation and help the heart work better.
+Medicines alone, though, won't close the VSD.
+So, the cardiologist may recommend heart surgery to fix the hole.
+In rare cases, the VSD could be closed by cardiac catheterization instead.

 Heart Surgery

 Surgery usually is done within the first few weeks to months of a child's life.
 The surgeon makes an incision in the chest wall and a heart-lung machine will maintain circulation while the surgeon closes the hole.
 The surgeon can stitch the hole closed directly or, more commonly, will sew a patch of manmade surgical material over it.
-Eventually, the tissue of the heart heals over the patch or stitches, and by 6 months after the surgery, the hole will be completely covered with tissue.
+Eventually, the tissue of the heart heals over the patch or stitches.
+By 6 months after the surgery, tissue will completely cover the hole.

 Cardiac Catheterization

-Certain types of VSDs may be closed by cardiac catheterization.
-A thin, flexible tube (a catheter) is inserted into a blood vessel in the leg that leads to the heart.
-The cardiologist guides the tube into the heart to make measurements of blood flow, pressure, and oxygen levels in the heart chambers.
+Rarely, cardiologists may close some types of VSDs with cardiac catheterization.
+They insert a thin, flexible tube (a catheter) into a blood vessel in the child's leg that leads to the heart.
+They guide the tube into the heart to make measurements of blood flow, pressure, and oxygen levels in the heart chambers.
 A special implant, shaped into two disks formed of flexible wire mesh, is positioned into the hole in the septum.
 The device is designed to flatten against the septum on both sides to close and permanently seal the VSD.

 What Else Should I Know?

-In most cases, kids who have VSD surgery recover quickly and without complications.
-But doctors will closely watch the child for signs or symptoms of any problems.
-Your child may have another echocardiogram to make sure that the heart defect has closed completely.
+In most cases, kids who have VSD surgery recover quickly and with no complications.
+But doctors will closely watch them for signs or symptoms of any problems.
+Your child will need follow-up visits with a cardiologist for a while.

-If your child is having trouble breathing, call your doctor or go to the emergency department immediately.
-Other symptoms that may indicate a problem include:
+If your child has trouble breathing, call your doctor or go to the emergency room right away.
+Other signs of a problem include:

-• increasing pain, tenderness, or pus oozing from the incision
+- increasing pain, tenderness, or pus oozing from the surgery site

-Call your doctor if you notice any of these signs in your child after closure of the VSD.
+Call your doctor if you notice any of these signs in your child after surgery to close the VSD.

 Having your child diagnosed with a heart condition can be scary.
-But the good news is that your pediatric cardiologist will be very familiar with VSDs and how best to manage the condition.
-Most kids who've had a VSD corrected go on to live healthy, active lives.
+But the good news is that your pediatric cardiologist is very familiar with VSDs and how best to manage them.
+After surgery, most kids go on to live healthy, active lives.